Uniformly Almost Flatness and Solubility in Finitely Generated Groups: Abstract

 \section{Abstract}

-We show that a finitely generated soluble group is virtually nilpotent if and only if the diameter of its finite coset spaces admits a uniform polynomial lower bound in terms of their size.
-We obtain the same conclusion for certain finitely generated abelian-by-cyclic groups under the weaker assumption that the diameters of their finite quotients are uniformly bounded below by a polynomial in their size.
-This extends the previous work of the author with Tointon.
+Tointon and the author conjectured that, for a finitely generated residually finite group, virtual nilpotence is equivalent to the condition that the diameters of its finite coset spaces admit a uniform polynomial lower bound in terms of their sizes.
+We first verify this conjecture for the class of finitely generated soluble groups.
+We then prove that this polynomial lower bound condition implies that the group has a finite-index subgroup whose finite quotients are all soluble.
+An immediate consequence of these two results is the verification of the conjecture for finitely generated linear groups.
+In addition, we establish the same conclusion for certain finitely generated abelian-by-cyclic groups under the weaker assumption that their finite quotients satisfy this polynomial lower bound condition.